skip to content

 Entertainment and comedy

-Live music is a big part of life in both the city and University, from buskers and pub gigs, to classical concerts and big name acts.
+Live music is a big part of life here, from buskers and pub gigs, to classical concerts and big name acts.
+The Corn Exchange (external website) and the Junction (external website) some of the city’s main music venues.
+You’ll also find a lot of musical events hosted in University theatres and College performance spaces.

-The city usually hosts a number of music festivals featuring a wide variety of acts and music styles, including folk, jazz, rock, ska, UK urban and dance.
+The city usually hosts music festivals featuring a wide variety of acts and music styles.
+This includes folk, jazz, rock, ska, UK urban and dance.

 Pubs, clubs and restaurants

-There’s a great selection of places to eat too.
+There’s a great selection of places to eat.
 Something for any mood, taste, occasion, and price range.
-Better still, there are lots of discounts and special deals for students at various restaurants and cafés.
+There are lots of discounts and special deals for students at various restaurants and cafés.

 Shopping

-Just on the edge of the city centre, is an eclectic mix of shops, cafés and restaurants on Mill Road, offering anything from just about anywhere in the world and to suit any budget.
+On the edge of the city centre, you'll find an eclectic mix of shops, cafés and restaurants on Mill Road.
+This is a great please to shop and eat, with something to suit most budgets.

 Outside the city